AzerSD/docker-tutorial/README.md

 FROM archlinux:latest

 # Updates the system's package databases and # Installing some packages (feel free to add packages that you need)
+RUN pacman -Syy
 RUN echo "Y" | pacman -Syu
-RUN echo "Y" | pacman -S gcc git make vim sudo gdb valgrind zsh glibc python3 python3-pip unzip wget curl cmake
+RUN echo "Y" | pacman -S gcc git make vim sudo gdb valgrind zsh glibc python3 python-pip unzip wget curl cmake

 # Adds a new user "asioud" to the system and set a password for it
 RUN useradd -m -G users -s /bin/bash asioud